-Maximum # of OSRD Dwelling Units = $\underline{\text{TA} - (0.5 \text{ x WA}) - (0.1 \text{ x TA})}$ Zoning District Minimum Lot Area
+Maximum # of OSRD Dwelling Units = $$\frac{TA - (0.5 \times WA) - (0.1 \times TA)}{Zoning District Minimum Lot Area}$$

 - (b) The maximum number of OSRD dwelling units may not necessarily be the number of units the Planning Board approves in the OSRD Special Permit. - 8.
 Reduction of Dimensional Requirements The Planning Board may authorize modification of lot size, shape, and other bulk requirements for lots within an OSRD, subject to the following limitations: - (a) Lots having reduced area or frontage shall not have frontage on a street other than a street created by a subdivision involved, provided, however, that the Planning Board may waive this requirement where it is determined that such reduced lot(s) are consistent with existing development patterns in the neighborhood. - (b) Lot frontage shall not be less than fifty feet (50'). - (c) Each lot shall have a front setback of at least twenty-five feet (25') unless a reduction is otherwise authorized by the Planning Board. - (d) Each lot shall have a minimum of fifty percent (50%) of the minimum required lot area for the zoning district in which it is located. - (e) Building footprints or envelopes shall be shown on the plan, and no structure shall be located closer than thirty feet (30') from any other-structure.
 Furthermore, a landscaped buffer shall be provided between houses to enhance privacy. - (f) Garage doors facing the street shall be set back a minimum of five feet (5') more than the front wall of the principle building.
 No more than fifty percent (50%) of the garage doors within an entire OSRD shall face the street from which it is accessed.
-These requirements may be waived by the Planning Board for corner lots where the garage door faces a different street than the front of the house or for other extraordinary circumstances that the Planning Board deems to be in the Town's best interests. - 9.
-Open Space Requirements A minimum of fifty percent (50%) of the tract shown on the development plan shall be open space.
+These requirements may be waived by the Planning Board for corner lots where the garage door faces a different street than the front of the house or for other extraordinary circumstances that the Planning Board deems to be in the Town's best interests.

+- 9. Open Space Requirements A minimum of fifty percent (50%) of the tract shown on the development plan shall be open space.
 For purposes of this section, open space shall be considered to be land left in its natural state and/or land used for any of the purposes described in item (c) below.
 Open space is to be owned and managed as outlined in item (e) below.
-Any proposed open space, unless conveyed to the Town or its Conservation Commission, shall be subject to a recorded restriction enforceable by the Town, providing that such land shall be perpetually kept in an open state, that it shall be preserved exclusively for the purposes set forth herein, and that it shall be maintained in a manner which will ensure its suitability for its intended purposes. - (a) The percentage of the minimum required open space that is wetlands shall not exceed the percentage of the total tract that is wetlands; provided, however, that the applicant may include a greater percentage of wetlands in any proposed open space beyond the minimum.
+Any proposed open space, unless conveyed to the Town or its Conservation Commission, shall be subject to a recorded restriction enforceable by the Town, providing that such land shall be perpetually kept in an open state, that it shall be preserved exclusively for the purposes set forth herein, and that it shall be maintained in a manner which will ensure its suitability for its intended purposes. - (a) The percentage of the minimum required open space that is a resource area as defined and regulated by the Medway General Wetlands Protection Bylaw (ARTICLE XXII) shall not exceed the percentage of the total tract that is a resource area; provided, however, that the applicant may include a greater percentage of resource areas in any proposed open space beyond the minimum required.